faizalrf/documentation/Circular-Replication.md

 +-------------------------+-------+
 ```

-We can see the GTID on the Node-2 are completely empty which is fine as we know the server is new and no transactions have been performed on it.
-Take note of the `GTID_SLAVE_POS` which is also empty.
+We can see the GTID on the Node-2 is empty, which is fine as we know the server is new and no transactions have been performed.
+Take note of the `GTID_SLAVE_POS`, which is also empty.
 We would gnerally set this to the GTID position from wherever we want the replication to start.
-But in this case "Empty" means it will start to request replkication data from the very first transaction which was logged in the binary logs on the Node-1.
+But in this case, "Empty" means it will start to request replication data from the very first transaction logged in the binary logs on the Node-1.

-Execute the `CHANGE MASTER` on Node-2 just like we would do to set up the standard replicaiton.
+Execute the `CHANGE MASTER` on Node-2 just like we would do to set up the standard replication.

 **Node-2:**